-There may come a time when you might feel he need to test if the LCD display on your computer monitor is doing fine.
+There may come a time when you might feel the need to test if the LCD display on your computer monitor is doing fine.
 You may believe there that little dot is a dead pixel, so how to make sure?

-There’s a neat little program called IsMyLcdOK that we have been using for the past couple of days, and we have to say, it does the job.
+There’s a neat little Dead Pixel Fixer program called IsMyLcdOK that we have been using for the past couple of days, and we have to say, it does the job.
 Do not expect anything on the impressive side, but who cares?
 As long as the program work as intended, that should be good for most people, right?
 Right.

 Check computer monitor for dead pixels